 - Consistently search for new funding opportunities to refresh your grants pipeline.

 - Guide you to confidently open doors with new funders and gain their interest to the point that they are asking you to submit a proposal.

 - Prepare compelling grant applications more likely to be funded.

 Your grant seeking provider should be a smart strategist, an excellent grant writer, an adept researcher, and also a confident project manager who can orchestrate a smooth process from start to finish.
 When interviewing a consultant, ask these questions to understand their process:

 When interviewing a consultant, ask these questions to get a sense of their experience, approach, and process:

 - Is it part of their service to advise you on funder relationship strategy and search for new funding opportunities?

 - Will they outline a project timeline that builds in key meetings and progress milestones ahead of the deadline?

 - Do they identify as a “generalist” who is comfortable writing about any type of organization or do they specialize in certain issue and topic areas?
-Some highly technical grants and research grants are best managed by a specialist.

 - If you’re seeking help on a federal grant, make certain this is a consultant with that expertise—government grant writing is a special kind of monster.